Jim Fassel: Personal life

 Fassel met his wife Kitty when they were 17-year-old college freshmen in 1967.
 Fassel was at Fullerton Community College, while Kitty was a student at Cal-State Fullerton.
 In April 1969, Kitty gave birth to a son, the product of an unplanned pregnancy.
 The young parents were both 19 years old and unmarried.
 They considered marrying due to the pregnancy, but did not want to make a decision under pressure.
 They had never considered abortion during the pregnancy.
 Instead, when the child was three days old, they gave him up for adoption, and subsequently lost touch with him.
 Two years later, in 1971, Jim and Kitty married.

 In 2003, after years of searching, the Fassels found the child whom they had placed for adoption.
-They had a family reunion, which included the Fassels and their other four adult children (three sons and a daughter, one of which is football coach John Fassel.)
+They had a family reunion, which included the Fassels and their other four adult children (three sons and a daughter, one of whom is football coach John Fassel).
 Their 34-year-old adopted son, John Mathieson, brought along his own wife and their four young daughters.

 Three years later, in 2006, Jim and Kitty Fassel divorced after years of counseling.
 They later reconciled and re-married.

 Fassel was good friends with fellow coach Mike Holmgren, dating back to their days as USC quarterbacks.